AllanWang/McGill-Public/Comp-409/notes.md

 From last class, part of the proof was by contradiction (at least one thread left behind)

-Let $t_A% be the last thread at level stage to write init Waiting stage = $t_A$
+Let $t_A$ be the last thread at level stage to write init Waiting stage = $t_A$

 Another thread is in $t_X$